Medical

 Now that you’ve worked through what could be going on, it’s time to narrow it down.
 Because, as much as it’s rewarding to find a “zebra” or diagnose something very rare, it’s simply not common.
 One of my go-to phrases is “common things are common.”

-Traditionally on rounds your resident or attending will expect you to mention at least three potential diagnoses.
+Traditionally on rounds your resident or attending or preceptor will expect you to mention at least three potential diagnoses.
 Here is how I chose to structure that conversation:

 1. Most Likely Diagnosis – What makes the most sense based on the patient’s story?